 Where used in this Policy, “Paragon Partners”, “Paragon” or “the Firm”, shall mean Paragon Partners GmbH, or any of its subsidiaries or related companies.
-For the purposes of applicable legislation, including the EU General Data Protection Regulation, as amended or supplemented (the “Data Protection Laws”), Paragon is the controller of your personal information.
+For the purposes of applicable legislation, including the EU General Data Protection Regulation and the German Federal Data Protection Act, as amended or supplemented (the “Data Protection Laws”).
+Paragon is the controller of your personal data.

-If you have had contact with Paragon, for example through emailing, from a previous meeting or making contact with the Firm, we may store limited amounts of personal information relating to you, such as your name, job title, employer organisation, (potential) transactions that we have discussed and contact details.
-We will collect and store this personal information for the purposes of:
+If you have had contact with Paragon, for example through emailing, from a previous meeting or making contact with the Firm, we may store limited amounts of personal data relating to you, such as your name, job title, employer organisation, (potential) transactions that we have discussed and contact details.
+We will collect and store this personal data for the purposes of:

 - providing periodic business updates (see below);